Victor Gould

 Trivia

-Victor Gould's father was a flutist and Gould often includes flute lines in his compositions.
-He was a semi-finalist in Thelonious Monk International Piano Competition in 2006.
-Gould won the 2009 ASCAP Foundation Young Jazz Composer Award.
+Gould's father was a jazz flutist, and Gould often features flute prominently in his compositions as a tribute.
+He was a semi-finalist in the 2006 Thelonious Monk International Piano Competition and won the 2009 ASCAP Foundation Young Jazz Composer Award.
+He joined the Donald Harrison Quartet at age seventeen, recording three albums and a DVD before finishing his education.
+His composition "Chaancé" on Clockwork is named after his wife.

 Early Life